sunilbaba/multiplemethods/README.md

 # multiplemethods
-this is related to multiple methods here you can leran too many methods
+this is related to multiple methods here you can leran too many methods third change